Lake Tulloch: Tri-Dam Project

 The Donnells Dam, Beardsley Dam and Tulloch Dam projects are located in Tuolumne County, California on the Middle Fork of the Stanislaus River.
 OID and SSJID co-developed the "Upper Works" (Donnells and Beardsley) and the "Lower Works" (Lake Tulloch) of the Tri-Dam Project Donnells Reservoir, Beardsley Reservoir, and Lake Tulloch were fully operational just two years after its making was agreed upon in 1955.
 The Tri-Dam met the irrigation obligations and in the 1980s added small hydro-power plants to the dams to provide electricity.
 These plants are currently controlled by the Turlock Irrigation District.
 The Tri-Dam project is composed of dams, tunnels, penstocks, powerhouses, communications systems, and offices, all stationed on the Middle Fork of the Stanislaus River.

 The Tri-Dam Project administrative offices are in Strawberry, California.
 A general manager manages the daily activities of the Tri-Dam Project and Tri-Dam Power.
 The general manager then provides information to the five members on the joint board of directors.
 The Tri-Dam Power Authority is separate from the Tri-Dam Project, but the general manager is the chief executive officer for both of them.

 Recreation

-The lake provides a variety of recreation uses for visitors and residents, including boating, fishing, swimming, and camping.
-South Lake Tulloch RV Campground and Marina has 130 waterfront sites that include lakefront cabins, RV campgrounds with 50 amp hook up service, tent sites with water, picnic tables, and fire pits.
-Bathrooms, showers, and a laundromat are located conveniently for visitors.
+The lake no longer provides recreation uses for the public, including boating, fishing, swimming, and camping.
+Only private residents and those registered at the one campground can access the lake.
 Also available at South Lake Tulloch RV Campground and Marina are a restaurant, general store, gas dock, and boat rentals.

 Fish commonly caught near or in Lake Tulloch include rainbow trout, brown trout, largemouth bass, smallmouth bass, catfish, crappie, and bluegill.